Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 The [local Getting-Started guide](Getting-Started.html) shows the steps of how to start Alluxio with default local file system.
 In a distributed cluster, Alluxio requires a distributed storage system as Under File System.
 In this doc, we use AWS S3 as an example here.
-If you want to use an existing distributed HDFS as UFS, the setup is similar.
+If you want to use an existing distributed HDFS as UFS, please refer to this [doc](Configuring-Alluxio-with-HDFS.html).

 Also, in preparation for using S3 with Alluxio, create a bucket (or use an existing bucket).
 You should also note the directory you want to use in that bucket, either by creating a new directory in